Parent and Student Account Management

 The Email Text is customizable with the built-in WYSIWYG editor, or with HTML markup.
 Placeholders to include data from some fields can be used.
 [NM] can be used to include the name of the parent/guardian.
 [STU.NM] can be used to include the name of the student.
 Other STU fields may also be used.
 A specialized [username] and [password] placeholder should be used to give the person the username of their account (email address) and the randomly generated password that gets created by the system.

 Auto-Create Accounts is an option that when turned on will automatically create new accounts, and update existing portal accounts when email addresses are entered or changed within Aeries.
 Note: to use this feature, Define Email Text must be configured first.

 This option can be turned on within Aeries Web under School Info | Portal Management | Auto/Mass Create Portal Accounts.
 The first section of this screen handles Auto-Create/Manage options.
 You have the option to auto-create Student accounts, Parent accounts, or both.

-Once this setting has been enabled, entering e-mail addresses within the system will trigger the account creation or modification emails to parents or students as defined.
-This is supported with both Contact email addresses (CON.EM), as well as parent/guardian email (STU.PEM).
+Once these options have been configured, entering e-mail addresses within the system will trigger the account creation or modification emails to parents or students as defined.
+This is supported with Student email addresses (STU.SEM), Contact email addresses (CON.EM), as well as parent/guardian email (STU.PEM).

 Maintaining Email Addresses with Auto-create